APROXUS/tempo/README.md

 	- /resume: Resumes music playback
 	- /stop: Disconnects the bot and resets audio state
 	- /loop: Toggles looping feature
-	- /about: Displays an overview of Conducter
+	- /about: Displays an overview of Virtuoso
 	- /ping: Tests your slash command